- What desktop SLS 3D printers are available on the market?

 Starting at around $7,000, today’s professional desktop SLS 3D printers are much more affordable than before (even if they don’t target consumers yet).
 They enable small businesses to access accurate and advanced in-house prototyping without implying long delays linked to external 3D printing services.

-We’ve created a list of the 5 desktop SLS 3D printers available in 2018, following the selection criterion below:
+We’ve created a list of the 5 desktop SLS 3D printers available on the market, following the selection criterion below:

 - SLS 3D printing technology